17th annual Drive for Show, Rock Fore! Dough goes virtual with performances

 AUGUSTA, Ga.
 (WRDW/WAGT) - First Tee - Augusta is excited to announce the Drive for Show, Rock Fore!
 Dough will go virtual this year.

-At 8:30 p.m. on April 6, you can watch benefit performances from Luke Combs, Darius Rucker, Jake Owen, Josh Kelley, and Drew Holcomb online on Rock Fore!
+At 8:30 p.m.
+Tuesday, you can watch benefit performances from Luke Combs, Darius Rucker, Jake Owen, Josh Kelley, and Drew Holcomb online on Rock Fore!
 Dough social media sites.
 This entire event is free of charge.

 “As much as we would love to welcome golf and music fans back to our driving range, the safety of concert-goers, staff, and artists remains our top priority,” said Jill Brown, First Tee - Augusta Executive Director.
 “But the thought of not continuing the tradition of great music from amazing artists to support our organization was not acceptable either, so we’ve got an amazing show to stream!”